openrndr/openrndr-gradle-template/README.md

+This repository is abandoned!
+The template is superceded by [`openrndr-template`](https://github.com/openrndr/openrndr-template)

 ~# OPENRNDR Gradle template~

 ~A bare-bones template for writing [OPENRNDR](http://openrndr.org) programs.
 Contains Gradle project files and a minimal program example.~